goatchurchprime/OQ_Networking_Demo/README.md

 When running you can select server mode or leave as local network mode and it will discover a local server instance using UDP broadcasting.

-Or connect to a gloabl server like tunnelvr.goatchurch.org.uk
+Or connect to a global server like tunnelvr.goatchurch.org.uk

-Your motions will be compressed and delayed by one second.
+Your motions will be compressed and delayed by one second for the moment.

+# Testing

+The Doppelganger option (hit G on the keyboard) collects your motions and replays them to an avatar copy without going through the network.
+However, it simulates delayed and dropped packets to test the robustness of the algorithms.